fuzzymfx/fuzzymfx.github.io/content/zuzu.md

 ---
 author: Anubhab Patnaik
-title: 'zuzu: A Static Site Generator (SSG)'
+title: 'zuzu: A light weight Static Site Generator (SSG)'
 date: "2022-05-29"
 description: "Zuzu is a static site generator that converts all your markdown files into static html pages.
 It uses Github-flavoured Markdown CSS and highlight.js to beautify code snippets."
 tags: ["project, markdown, javascript, html, css"]